Paths, Ends and The Separation Problem for Infinite Graphs: On the complexity of the Eulerian path problem

+Now let's prove item 2.
+The upper bound is again straightforward: when we deal only with graphs with one end, we only need to check the first condition of $\eulertwo '$, which is clearly a $\Pi_1^0$ statement.

-In other words, we always add two edges between $s$ and $s+1$, unless $\varphi_e$ halts in exactly $s$ steps, in which case we only add one edge.
+To prove the $\Pi_1^0$-completeness, let us fix a computable enumeration $(\varphi_{e})_{e \in \N}$ and define the highly computable sequence of multigraphs $(G_e)_{e \in \N}$ as follows.
+For every $e$, we let $V(G_e) = \N$.
+Then, we always add two edges between $s$ and $s+1$, unless $\varphi_e$ halts in exactly $s$ steps, in which case we only add one edge.
 Thus, we have the following two cases: